+AUSTRALIAN AID AT WORK SPOTLIGHT ON UNHCR, THE UN REFUGEE AGENCY

 The Office of the United Nations High Commissioner for Refugees (UNHCR) was established by the UN General Assembly in 1950 and is mandated to lead and co-ordinate international action to protect refugees and resolve refugee problems worldwide.

 Its primary purpose is to safeguard the rights and wellbeing of refugees.
 It strives to ensure that everyone can exercise the right to seek asylum and find safe refuge in another State, with the option to return home voluntarily, integrate locally or to resettle in a third country.
 It also has a mandate to help stateless people and assists people displaced within their own country.
+23,000 people a day are forced to flee their homes becuase of conflict and persecution.

-At the end of 2015 there were 65.3 million people around the world forcibly displaced due to persecution, conflict, violence and human rights violations.
-This includes 21.3 million refugees and 10 million stateless people.
-Displacement in 2015 was at the highest level ever seen.
+At the end of 2016 there were 65.6 million people around the world forcibly displaced due to persecution, conflict, violence and human rights violations, a 300,000 increase in last year.
+This includes 22.5 million refugees and 10 million stateless people.
+Displacement in 2016 was at the highest level ever seen.
 War and conflict remain the dominant causes of forced displacement.
 A full 53% of all refugees come from just three conflict-affected countries, namely Afghanistan, Somalia, and Syria.
+189,300 refugees resettled in 2016.

 UNHCR's global needs-based budget reached USD 7.5 billion for 2016.
-Despite sustained contributions from existing supporters and growing support from new and non-traditional donors, UNHCR received USD 3.96 billion in voluntary contributions in 2016, meaning only 53% of the budgetary requirements were covered, leaving unmet many of the needs of UNHCR's beneficiaries. > AUSTRALIA AND THE UNHCR 2015 saw a record high number of new submissions for asylum or refugee status with 2 million having been proposed.
+Despite sustained contributions from existing supporters and growing support from new and non-traditional donors, UNHCR received USD 3.96 billion in voluntary contributions in 2016, meaning only 53% of the budgetary requirements were covered, leaving unmet many of the needs of UNHCR's beneficiaries.

+AUSTRALIA AND THE UNHCR

+2016 saw a record high number of new submissions for asylum or refugee status with 2 million having been proposed.
 By end of 2015, about 3.2 million people were waiting for a decision on their application for asylum.

 In this context, the number of asylum-seekers and refugees in Australia (17,555 refugee and humanitarian visas granted in the 2015-2016 period), is small by global standards, however, the country still makes a significant contribution to global refugee protection.

 Australia contributed USD 39 million to UNHCR in 2016 and ranks 12th in UNHCR's donors list.
 In addition, Australians donate around \$14 million a year through our national fundraising association, Australia for UNHCR.
 These contributions help UNHCR to provide life-saving relief to refugees in emergencies such as we are currently seeing in Syria, Sudan, Mali and the Democratic Republic of Congo as well as the protracted situations of refugees from places like Afghanistan.